Search for a course

 Click below to download our guide to Small Animal Care and Welfare

 The Level 3 Award in Small Animal Care and Welfare is an Ofqual regulated qualification that meets the DEFRA Animal Activity Licensing Regulations.
-This course has been carefully developed to allow students to apply for careers in Animal Care.
-This qualification is ideal for anyone who is seeking a career in kennels, rescue centres, animal charities and other animal-related businesses.
+This qualification has been carefully developed to allow students to apply for careers in Animal Care.
+This qualification is ideal for anyone who is seeking a career in kennels, rescue centres, animal charities and other animal-related businesses.'

 Small Animal Welfare